Nearsoft/apprentice/04-basic-concepts/README.md

 Remember that programming is not about memorization.
 Where in doubt, you can always refer to this chapter to refresh your memory and review the concepts.

-## Locating Sites in the Web
+# Locating Sites on the Web

-> The fundamental concepts from this section are URL, Domain, IP address, and DNS

 The internet is an ever growing web of machines connected between each other.
 Similar to how houses are connected in a city, and cities are connected to each other, if you don't know which direction to take, you're going to get lost.